 McGrath - Holy Cross is a very small town located in the state of Alaska.
 With a population of 1,094 people and just one neighborhood, McGrath - Holy Cross is the 50th largest community in Alaska.

-A relatively large number of people in McGrath - Holy Cross telecommute to their jobs.
-Overall, about 8.85% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that McGrath - Holy Cross is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, McGrath - Holy Cross’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.